 RRDonnelley-and-Sons Company's shares were split on a 1:3 basis on 2 October 2016.
 So if you had owned 3 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your RRDonnelley-and-Sons Company shares – just the quantity.
 However, indirectly, the new 200% higher share price could have impacted the market appetite for RRDonnelley-and-Sons Company shares which in turn could have impacted RRDonnelley-and-Sons Company's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while RRDonnelley-and-Sons Company's is 2.8903.
+The market (NASDAQ average) beta is 1, while RRDonnelley-and-Sons Company's is 2.4699.
 This would suggest that RRDonnelley-and-Sons Company's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 R. R. Donnelley & Sons Company, an integrated communications provider, enables organizations to create, manage, deliver, and optimize their multichannel marketing and business communications.
-Its Business Services segment offers commercial printing products and branded materials, including manuals, publications, brochures, business cards, flyers, post cards, posters, and promotional items; and packaging solutions comprising rigid boxes and in-box print materials for clients in the consumer electronics, healthcare and life sciences, cosmetics, and consumer packaged goods industries.
-It also provides customer billings, financial statements, healthcare communications, and insurance document statement printing services; and distribution, shipping, healthcare, durable goods, promotional, and consumer product goods packaging labels.
-In addition, this segment offers workflow design, assembly, configuration, kitting, and fulfillment services for clients in the consumer electronics, telecommunications, life sciences, cosmetics, education, and industrial industries.
+Its Business Services segment offers commercial printing products and branded materials, including manuals, publications, brochures, business cards, flyers, post cards, posters, and promotional items; and packaging solutions comprising rigid boxes and in-box print materials for clients in the consumer electronics, life sciences, cosmetics, and consumer packaged goods industries.
+It also provides and distribution, shipping, healthcare, durable goods, promotional, and consumer product goods packaging labels; and customer billings, financial statements, healthcare communications, and insurance document statement printing services.
+In addition, this segment offers workflow design, assembly, configuration, kitting, and fulfillment services for clients in the life sciences and healthcare, consumer electronics, telecommunications, cosmetics, education, and industrial industries.
 Further, it provides invoices, order, and business forms that support the private and public sectors; and outsourcing services, such as creative services, research and analytics, financial management, and other services for legal providers, insurance, telecommunications, utilities, retail, and financial services companies.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.